How a lethal mass shooting derailed a day of Super Bowl celebrations in Kansas City

 How a lethal mass shooting derailed a day of Super Bowl victory celebrations in Kansas City

 One person was killed and multiple others were injured following a mass shooting at the Kansas City Chiefs victory parade on Valentine’s Day.
-Mike Bedigan looks at everything we know so far about the unfolding situation
+Mike Bedigan and Katie Hawkinson look at everything we know so far about the unfolding situation

 A day of jubilant celebration was plunged into chaos after shots were fired at a victory parade for the Kansas City Chiefs in Missouri, following their Super Bowl win on Sunday.

-Hundreds of police officers swarmed the scene at Union Station as panicked fans ran, with some later carried out on stretchers and
+Hundreds of police officers swarmed the scene at Union Station as panicked fans ran, with some later carried out on stretchers.

-Police said that the exact number of those injured was still unknown, but confirmed that one person had died at the scene.
+Police say one person is dead and 22 others have been wounded, including 11 children.

 Here’s what we know so far about the incident.